ttungl/Multi-class-inheritance/README.md

 * `Expression::= getfield identifier identifier`

-	Description: classmerge allows merging two existing classes and adding to a third class.
+	Description: `classmerge` allows merging two existing classes and adding to a third class.
+This could be added up to `n` classes and all methods and fields are inherited to the class `(n+1)^th`.